DanRuley/CollectiveDiet/README.md

 This app was written in Java using Android SDK and Android Studio.
 This app will only work in the Android Studio emulator and in Android devices with a minimum SKD of 21.

+***Build/Install Instructions***

+(Note, this requires JDK 16+, gradle, and adb/avd if running on an android emulator)

+Build:
+	- Navigate to the tcd-android/ directory
+	- Enter the following command: gradlew assemble

+Run:
+	If using an Android Virtual Device (AVD):
+		- Start the desired AVD device
+		- Enter the following command: adb install <Your-path-to-tcd-folder>/tcd-android/app/build/outputs/apk/release/app-release.apk

+	If installing on a physical device:
+		- Enable USB Debugging in the developer options
+		- Enter the following command: adb -d install <Your-path-to-tcd-folder>/tcd-android/app/build/outputs/apk/release/app-release.apk

+If you run into any problems please consult https://developer.android.com/studio/build/building-cmdline or feel free to reach out to any of us via Canvas or email.
+Thanks!

 **MainActivity**

 ***Walk through***